coder/coder-v1-cli/README.md

 - The `coder login` flow will not work when the CLI is ran from a different network than the browser. #1
+- Windows doesn't work out of the box.
+The `scp` utility is required in PATH.